iamlemec/data_science/README.md

 # Data Science Tutorial

+To try out the examples here on your own, sign up for an account at [wakari.io](https://wakari.io).

 ## Getting data

 One can get data from many different sources and in a variet of formats.
 The real GDP data here is from [FRED](https://research.stlouisfed.org/fred2/).
 It is in CSV format (comma separated variables), which is just plain text separated by commas.